 Brooklyn, New York 11233

 Bed-Stuy’s Trash Island has a bar with a cool white and blue countertop which very accurately gets across how much fun it is as a coffee shop.
-Featuring coffee from a number of roasters, like Miami’s beloved Panther Coffee, this shop has the power to transport you to warmer climates at any point in the year.
+Featuring coffee beans from Miami’s beloved coffee roaster Panther Coffee, this fantastic coffee has the power to transport you to warmer climates at any point in the year.
 The snacks, from nearby Cuban bakery Pilar, don't hurt either.